espacesociety/espacesociety.github.io/_macropedia/arturo-san-degas.md

 The Accordant was then written by King Traih himself.
 He spent the better part of five years debating and revising with the best scholars produced by his University.
 The final document was then given a shaking out by scholars and layman alike in a contest to find weaknesses in the document.

 Unlike other constitutions, the Accordant lacks the requisite compromise language.
-He was able to clearly delineate the duties of citizen, magistrate, and parlimentarian in an interlocking web that has since proven to prevent the government from being overwhelmingly powerful but also preventing the kingdom from devolving into an anarchy.
+He was able to clearly delineate the duties of citizen, magistrate, and parliamentarian in an interlocking web that has since proven to prevent the government from being overwhelmingly powerful but also preventing the kingdom from devolving into an anarchy.

 Magistratory governments were established in each system and comprised delegates from each significantly inhabited world.
-Those delegates ran local affairs at the pleasure of the Monarch, and also appointed ministers who served in the lower house of parliment.
+Those delegates ran local affairs at the pleasure of the Monarch, and also appointed ministers who served in the lower house of parliament.
 As this house was given the the power to remove the Monarch (under certain limitations), the Monarch's pleasure was beholding to Magistratory interests.

-The citizens then selected the upper house of Parliment.
+The citizens then selected the upper house of Parliament.
 They were given the power to remove magistrates, which gave citizens the power to remove ineffective magistrates.

 The Monarch was a semi-hereditary position.
 Each monarch was forced to undergo the Tests of Fitness to prove he had the high standard of governmental training to be a monarch worthy of Traih's legacy.
-When none in a royal family were found to be Fit, the Parliment chose a Magistrate who would then face the Tests of Fitness.
+When none in a royal family were found to be Fit, the Parliament chose a Magistrate who would then face the Tests of Fitness.
 Only such a Magistrate could assume the throne, with all power and responsibilities.

 The **Tests of Fitness** was determined by the University during Traih's reign, and had high standards in its formation and a high degree of secrecy.
 Discovery that a Monarch had access to the Tests always resulted in immediate abdication.